Skip to content

 Kansas County Jails

 Kansas has 105 counties throughout the state.
-Each county has a Sheriff's Office who is in charge of law enforcement for all the towns within the county.
+Each county has a Sheriff's Office that is in charge of law enforcement for all the towns within the county.
 Most county Sheriff's Offices have their own jail facility where they keep inmates who have been arrested and are awaiting trial or their initial hearing.
 Some inmates are there because they were sentenced to a few months in jail rather than prison.

 Kansas Juvenile Detention Centers